Lombiq/Hastlayer-Hardware-Framework---Vitis/Docs/ZynqVivadoXsa.md

 ## Configure the reference design for Hastlayer (Vivado GUI part)

-Change the project type to Vitis extensible platform on Project Settings - General tab:
+- Click the Tools > Settings menu.
+- Select Project Settings > General from the sidebar.
+- Tick the _Project is an extensible Vitis platform_ checkbox.
+- Click the Ok button.

 ![Enable Vitis Platform](Images/ZynqXsaVitisPlatform.png)